Mitch Garver Player Props: Rangers vs. Blue Jays

 Mitch Garver At The Plate

-- Garver is hitting .286 with four doubles, three home runs and five walks.
+- Garver has four doubles, three home runs and five walks while hitting .264.

-- In 14 games played this season, he has gone deep in two of them.
+- In 15 games played this year, he has gone deep in two of them.

-- Garver has driven in a run in six games this year (42.9%), including one multiple-RBI game.
+- In six games this season, Garver has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.